lekum/ansible-snippets/roles/common_server/README.md

 Role to manage the dependencies common to every server.

 Ensures the presence of git, rsync, python-apt and aptitude.
-Changes `/etc/hosts` so that issue sudo commands does not display the annoying messages of _unable to resolve host_.

 ## Role parameters